Liberty Mutual Homeowners & Renters Insurance Review of 2023

 They beat almost every other carrier we have ever reviewed in terms of the number and breadth of the discounts available, many of which can be layered to maximize your savings.

-Where the company could do better is in its local accessibility, since even calls to a local Liberty Mutual office may be rerouted to the national number.
+The company could do better in its local accessibility since even calls to a local Liberty Mutual office may be rerouted to the national number.

 As we have noted above, the company also gets a higher-than-average number of complaints, according to the NAIC.